sandramsc/15-Days-DevOps-Challenge/README.md

 # 30-Day DevOps Foundations Challenge

-Welcome to the 30-Day DevOps Foundations Challenge!
-Over the next month, you will embark on a comprehensive journey to gain in-depth knowledge in DevOps practices and technologies.
-Each day, you will dedicate one hour to learning and mastering key concepts in DevOps.
-By the end of this challenge, you'll have a strong understanding of essential tools and techniques used in modern DevOps workflows.
-Let's dive in!
+To gain initial fundamental knowledge in the field of DevOps, I embarked on a 30-day-DevOps challenge and learned about DevOps practices and technologies.
+Each day, I dedicated 2 hours to learning key concepts in DevOps.
+The goal of this challenge was to gain a strong introduction, understanding of essential tools and techniques used in modern DevOps workflows.

+# What is DevOps etc

 ## Day : Introduction and Setup